scipy-conference/scipy_proceedings/papers/geoffrey_poore/poore.md

 using its built-in code execution system or Jupyter kernels.
 When Jupyter kernels are used, it is possible to obtain the same output that would be present in a Jupyter notebook, including rich output such as plots and mathematics.
+It is also possible to specify a custom display so that only a selected combination of code, stdout, stderr, and rich output is shown while the rest are hidden.
 Code execution is decoupled from the preview process, so the Markdown source can be edited and the preview can update even while code is running in the background.
 As far as I am aware, no previous software for executing code in Markdown has supported building a document with partial code